Understanding Consignor Roles in Contract Management

 For example, a manufacturer shipping machinery to a retailer acts as the consignor.
 Until the retailer acknowledges receipt and fulfills payment, the manufacturer remains the legal owner.
 Similarly, in drop shipping arrangements, an intermediary may act as a consignor even though they don’t physically own the goods—a distinction defined entirely by contractual details.

 This is where contract intelligence becomes essential.
-With ClearContract, consignors can chat directly with their contracts using the integrated legal assistant, asking questions like “When does ownership transfer?” or “What’s my liability under section 7?”
+With ClearContract, consignors can chat directly with their contracts through the AI Legal Assistant, asking questions like “When does ownership transfer?” or “What’s my liability under section 7?”
 Instead of manually reading through lengthy documents, the AI provides instant clarification and suggests revisions for greater protection.

 Connecting Consignor Responsibilities with Contract Automation